2014 Annual Security Report (Clery)

 This policy is formalized in Executive Memorandum 99-20.

-Students who reside in an on-campus student housing facility have the right to confidentially register the name and contact information of an individual whom they would like to have contacted, within 24 hours, if it is determined that they are missing and their whereabouts are unknown.
-If the missing student is under the age of 18, and is not an emancipated individual, the University Police Department will notify the student’s custodial parent or legal guardian immediately after determining that the student has been missing for 24 hours or more.
+Students who reside in an on-campus student housing facility have the right to confidentially register the name and contact information of an individual whom they would like to have contacted, within 24 hours, if it is determined that they are missing or their whereabouts are unknown.
+If the missing student is under the age of 18, and is not an emancipated individual, the CSU, Chico Police Department will notify the student’s custodial parent or legal guardian immediately after determining that the student has been missing for 24 hours or more.

 REPORTING CRIMES AND EMERGENCIES